fanxiaohong/MVMS-RCN/README.md

 # MVMS-RCN: A Dual-Domain Unfolding CT Reconstruction with Multi-sparse-view and Multi-scale Refinement-correction

 This repository contains sparse-view CT reconstruction pytorch codes for the following paper：
-Xiaohong Fan, Ke Chen, Huaming Yi, Yin Yang*, and Jianping Zhang*, “MVMS-RCN: A Dual-Domain Unfolding CT Reconstruction with Multi-sparse-view and Multi-scale Refinement-correction”, 2024.
-Under review.
+Xiaohong Fan, Ke Chen, Huaming Yi, Yin Yang*, and Jianping Zhang*, “MVMS-RCN: A Dual-Domain Unfolding CT Reconstruction with Multi-sparse-view and Multi-scale Refinement-correction”, IEEE Transactions on Computational Imaging, 2024.

 Xiaohong Fan, Ke Chen, Huaming Yi, Yin Yang*, and Jianping Zhang*, “MVMS-RCN: A Dual-Domain Unfolding CT Reconstruction with Multi-sparse-view and Multi-scale Refinement-correction”, arXiv, May 2024. [[pdf]](https://arxiv.org/pdf/2405.17141)